Performance, vision, policies, strategies and plans

 Our Council Plan

-Our Corporate Plan sets out how we plan to serve our customers over the coming period.
+Our Council Plan sets out our priorities for the coming period.

 Our Strategies and Policies

-Please view our Inclusion Strategy to understand how we work with the data to improve quality of life for our residents.
+Please view our Equality, Diversity and Inclusion Strategy to understand how we work with the data to improve quality of life for our residents.
 See also our pages on Equality and Diversity.

 Local Code of Governance